Peekaboo: A Hub-Based Approach to Enable Transparency in Data Processing within Smart Homes (Extended Technical Report): Introduction

-\begin{itemize}[noitemsep,topsep=0pt] \item A novel software architecture, \name, that helps developers collect sensitive smart home data in a fine-grained and flexible manner, while also making the process transparent, enforceable, centrally manageable, and extensible. \item A study of over 200 unique smart home use cases to design a taxonomy of reusable pre-processing operators that can feasibly be implemented at the \name hub to enforce privacy requirements. \item An end-to-end prototype implementation of a \name hub on a Raspberry PI platform with a TPU accelerator, which we plan to open source upon publication. \item A detailed evaluation of \name's expressiveness based on coverage of smart home scenarios, system performance, data minimization, and application-independent privacy features. \end{itemize}
+\begin{itemize}[noitemsep,topsep=0pt] \item A novel software architecture, \name, that helps developers collect sensitive smart home data in a fine-grained and flexible manner, while also making the process transparent, enforceable, centrally manageable, and extensible. \item A study of over 200 unique smart home use cases to design a taxonomy of reusable pre-processing operators that can feasibly be implemented at the \name hub to enforce privacy requirements. \item An end-to-end open-source prototype implementation\footnote{\url{https://github.com/CMUChimpsLab/Peekaboo}} of a \name hub on a Raspberry PI platform with a TPU accelerator. \item A detailed evaluation of \name's expressiveness based on coverage of smart home scenarios, system performance, data minimization, and application-independent privacy features. \end{itemize}